Iron lung: Replacement

 Positive pressure ventilation systems are now more common than negative pressure systems.
 Positive pressure ventilators work by blowing air into the patient's lungs via intubation through the airway; they were used for the first time in Blegdams Hospital, Copenhagen, Denmark, during a polio outbreak in 1952.
 It proved a success and by 1953 it had superseded the iron lung throughout Europe.

-The positive pressure ventilator has the asset that the patient's airways can be cleared and the patient can be in a semi-seated position in the acute phase of polio.
-The fatality rate on using iron lungs on respiratory paralysis patients could be as high as 80% to 90%, most patients either drowning in their own saliva as their swallowing muscles had been paralyzed, or from organ shutdown due to acidosis due to accumulated carbon dioxide in bloodstream due to clogged airways.
-By using the positive pressure ventilators instead of iron lungs, the Copenhagen hospital team was able to decrease the fatality rate eventually down to 11%.
+The positive pressure ventilator has the advantage that the patient's airways can be cleared, and the patient can be in a semi-seated position in the acute phase of polio.
+The fatality rate when using iron lungs on respiratory paralysis patients could be as high as 80% to 90%; most patients either drowned in their own saliva, as their swallowing muscles had been paralyzed, or suffered organ shutdown due to acidosis from accumulated carbon dioxide in the bloodstream due to clogged airways.
+By using positive-pressure ventilators instead of iron lungs, the Copenhagen hospital team was able to decrease the fatality rate eventually down to 11%.
 The first patient treated this way was a 12-year-old girl named Vivi Ebert, who had bulbar polio.

 The iron lung now has a marginal place in modern respiratory therapy.
 Most patients with paralysis of the breathing muscles use modern mechanical ventilators that push air into the airway with positive pressure.
 These are generally efficacious and have the advantage of not restricting patients' movements or caregivers' ability to examine the patients as significantly as an iron lung does.